 - Draw the horizon line.
 Use a ruler to draw the boardwalk lines.

-- Use a ruler again to add more lines for the handrails.
+- Use a ruler again to draw the handrail lines.

-- Trace with permanent black marker.
-Color random red splotches.
+- Trace the drawing with a permanent black marker.
+Color as shown.

 - Finish the trees with a layer of orange marker and add brown shadows.